trueaccord/aws-saml-broker/README.md

 Building
 --------

-Building is based on a Dockerfile, however it should be straightforward to to install locally by inspecting the Dockerfile.
+Our build is based on a Dockerfile, however it should be straightforward to to install locally by inspecting the Dockerfile.

+To pull a prebuilt image:

+   $ docker pull thesamet/aws-saml-broker

+To build the image from scratch:

    $ docker build -t aws-saml-broker .